0

 This brings me to the point.
 There is an excellent pair of articles at Elliot Sound Products:

-I've redrawn it in a way I prefer for understanding it.
+I've redrawn it in a way I prefer.
 And I've replaced his output capacitors as this will be feeding into the next stage and I just wanted to test it.
 Click on the image to make it larger and more readable:

 enter image description here